Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 So you want to know about computers?
-Then welcome to Patkay’s class and I will take you through all what you need to know about computers.
-This hub is for newbies in the computer world.
+This article is for you then.
 It is also useful to other people seeking more knowledge about computers.

 A word of advice to the novices, don’t be afraid of the computer, it will not ‘eat you’.
 Without further ado, let us start by defining what a computer is and some other terms you will encounter later on as you progress.